 Earning an advanced degree can position you for a lifetime of higher earnings and potentially more leadership roles within your chosen profession.
 But those credentials on your resume don’t come cheap.

-Total costs vary widely, however, depending on the school you attend and the type of degree you pursue — a two-year Master of Business Administration (MBA) or Master of Computer Science (MCS) degree generally costs more than a two-year Master of Education degree (M.Ed.), due partly to future earnings potential.
+The type of degree you pursue can also affect the price tag.
+A two-year Master of Business Administration (MBA) or Master of Computer Science (MCS) degree generally costs more than a two-year Master of Education degree (M.Ed.), due partly to future earnings potential.
 A doctorate or professional degree to practice law (J.D.) or medicine (MD), work as a pharmacist (Pharm.D.), or teach and conduct research at the collegiate level (Ph.D.), which generally take three years or more to complete, typically cost more.

-Law school students pay an average of about $51,000 per year, according to U.S. News and World Report, while the typical medical school student graduates with more than $150,000 in student loan debt, according to the American Medical Association.2 (Related: Why professionals owe more on student loans)
+Law school students pay an average of about $42,000 per year, Forbes reports, while the typical medical school student graduates with more than $150,000 in student loan debt, according to the American Medical Association.2,3 (Related: Why professionals owe more on student loans)